Posted by: Kaplan Schweser

-The biggest question is how these changes will affect the approach a candidate takes to preparing for the exam.
+The biggest question is how these changes will affect preparing for the exam.
 The short answer is that it shouldn’t.
-The volume of information in the curriculum is not being reduced, and the consistent pass rate of 43% over the last several sittings shows that the Institute is committed to upholding a rigorous standard of testing.
-It would be a mistake to think that a more frequent computer-based exam will be in some ways easier to pass.
+The volume of information in the curriculum is not being reduced, and the consistent pass rate of 41-43% over the last several sittings shows that the Institute is committed to upholding a rigorous standard of testing.
+It would be a mistake to think that a more frequent computer-based exam with fewer questions will be in some ways easier to pass.

 The ideal approach will still require a significant time commitment and question practice.
-Perhaps the most significant change will be for the candidate who misses out on the first attempt, as there is likely to be another sitting to attempt within a few short months.
-Using that short window effectively will be crucial.
-Our adaptive question banks and exam-focused reviews will be valuable tools in ensuring that happens.
+Kaplan Level I exam preparation packages offer adaptive question banks and exam-focused reviews.
+These will be valuable tools in ensuring that happens.